Eva-Kuk/unique-wings/README.md

 Procfile may have a blank line when it is created so remove it as it may cause problems.

-13. log in to heroku by typing in the termnal
+13. Log in to heroku by typing in the terminal.
 `heroku login` or `heroku login -i` if `{"error":"Forbidden"}` appear

-14. Disable Heroku from collecting static files - so heroku won't try to collect static files when we deploy `heroku config:set DISABLE_COLLECTSTATIC=1 --app uniqie-wings
+14. Disable Heroku from collecting static files - so heroku won't try to collect static files when we deploy `heroku config:set DISABLE_COLLECTSTATIC=1 --app unique-wings`
 15. Add the host name to your settings.py file, under ALLOWED_HOSTS ALLOWED_HOSTS = ['unique-wings.herokuapp.com', 'localhost']
 - and git add, git commit, git push

-16. Go to the Deploy tab and click **Connect to GitHub**
+16. Go to the Deploy tab and click **Connect to GitHub**.

 ![deploy connect to github](wireframes/readme/deploy-connect-to-github.png)